All Products

 Kubernetes Pod Label Blacklist

-The Kubernetes label blacklist.
-The blacklist specifies the containers from which stdout and stderr are not collected.
-When you configure the Kubernetes label blacklist, the Label Name parameter is required, and the Label Value parameter is optional.
+The Kubernetes label blacklist that specifies the containers from which stdout and stderr are not collected.
+If you configure a Kubernetes label blacklist, the Label Name parameter is required and the Label Value parameter is optional.

 • If the LabelValue parameter is empty, containers whose Kubernetes labels contain the keys specified by LabelKey are filtered out.